citrez/Everything-I-Know/text-editors.md

 * shift + enter
 run one line in the termianl

-If having problems connecting your venv to the jupyter kernel. add the path to the venv in setting.json "python.defaultInterpreterPath" setting.
+If having problems connecting your venv to the jupyter kernel.
+Add the path to the venv in setting.json "python.defaultInterpreterPath" setting.
 Then select it as an interpreter, then it will show up.

 ### VScode extensions